OpenElectionData/oedi/_guide/key-categories/electoral-boundaries.en.md

 The public also should have access to the districting criteria used to justify electoral districting (in the electoral law, for example) as well as information on the composition of the boundary authority.
 For example, Canada's ten Federal Electoral Boundaries Commissions (FEBCs) operate independently to propose new boundaries, create new electoral maps and consult with citizens in their respective provinces.
 Each FEBC provides a list of scheduled public hearings, prior and proposed boundaries with maps and contact information on its website.

-1.  [](#reference-1)In the process of defining electoral districts, "gerrymandering" is a practice that establishes a political advantage for a particular party or group by manipulating district boundaries.
+[^1]: In the process of defining electoral districts, "gerrymandering" is a practice that establishes a political advantage for a particular party or group by manipulating district boundaries.